purescript-deprecated/purescript-lens/src/Control/README.md

     type IsoP s a = Type.IsoP s a

-    type IxValue a b = CLA.IxValue a b
+    type IxValue a b = At.IxValue a b

     type Lens s t a b = Type.Lens s t a b